2gatherproject/decentralized-social-apps-guide/README.md

 These are the underlying decentralized protocols powering the dapps and platforms above

 * [ActivityPub](https://activitypub.rocks/)
-* [ADX](https://github.com/bluesky-social/adx/blob/main/architecture.md) - Bluesky (a project of Twitter) is building a protocol for large-scale distributed social applications.
-ADX means "Authenticated Data eXperiment."
+* [AT Protocol](https://atproto.com/docs) - The Authenticated Transfer Protocol is the new decentralized protocol developed by Bluesky (a project spun out of Twitter), and is a federated protocol for large-scale distributed social applications.
 * [Automerge](https://github.com/automerge/automerge) - CRDT implementation
 * [Bitcoin blockchain](https://bitcoin.org/en/)
 * [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent)